-Since 26 October, all cinemas, theatres, gyms, swimming pools and ski resorts have been closed and remain shut to date.
-Outdoor gatherings are prohibited.
-Masks have to be worn indoor and outdoor.
-Restaurants and bars have to shut from 6pm (they can stay open later only for home delivery service, but from 16 January no longer for take-away as consuming food and drinks in public places after 6pm is now also banned).
-Shopping malls (other than those selling food) must be shut on Saturdays and Sundays.
-Group outdoor amateur sporting activities are suspended (but not organised ones for children).
 Attendance at sporting events is prohibited.
 Capacity in public transport is limited to 50%.
 Primary and middle schools are open while distance learning is applied in high schools for 25-50% of the total schooling time.
 From 6 November, a nationwide curfew was introduced, from 10pm to 6am, when people are not allowed to leave their homes other than for work or health-related reasons.

 Since November, Italian regions have been split into three categories - 'red', 'amber' and 'yellow' - depending on several criteria related to COVID-19.
 From 15 January, a 'white' category was also introduced, with very limited restrictions.
 In the 'red' and 'orange' regions, secondary schools, non-essential shops and restaurants are shut all day and mobility is restricted to essential reasons (work, health).
 In the 'red' regions, schools from 11 years of age are shut (13 years in the 'orange').
 The new government has tightened further some mobility restrictions in the 'red' regions (e.g., visits to family and friends are no longer allowed) and also extended the prohibition to travel across regions until 27 March.
 The classification is updated on a weekly basis.
-From 8 March, there are three 'regions (Campania, Basilicata and Molise) while 10 of the 20 Italian regions are 'orange' (including some of the largest regions, Lombardia, Piemonte, Emilia Romagna, Toscana, Campania).
-The others are 'yellow', with the exception of Sardinia which is 'white'.
-There are also districts or cities labelled 'red' inside orange or yellow regions.
-Red and orange areas account for 70% of the population.
+From 1 March, for the first time since early January, there are two 'red' regions (Basilicata and Molise) plus parts of the Umbria regions, while nine of the 20 Italian regions are 'orange' (including some of the largest regions, Lombardia, Piemonte, Emilia Romagna, Toscana, Campania) and the others 'yellow' (with the exception of Sardinia which is 'white').
+The government will reassess the situation on 15 March.

-From 25 October, Spain reintroduced the 'state of alert' and a nationwide curfew from 11pm to 6am, leaving some Spain flexibility to the regions to adjust the start and end times by one hour each side.
+Spain From 25 October, Spain reintroduced the 'state of alert' and a nationwide curfew from 11pm to 6am, leaving some flexibility to the regions to adjust the start and end times by one hour each side.
 So far, there has been no nationwide lockdown, but the Health Ministry has identified four levels of alert for the regions based on a series of indicators related to COVID-19 infection rates.
 As of 10 February, out of the 19 regions, 17 have an 'extreme' risk level and the remaining 2 are 'high' (from 7), with no region in the 'low' category risk, as Spain experienced a rapid increase in the number of COVID-19 cases in the third wave and renewed pressures on the hospital system (ICU occupancy rate of COVID-19 patients are above 40% across the country, around 50% in some regions, including Catalonia and the region of capital city Madrid, and around 60% in the Valencia region).